Driving Viscous Hydrodynamics in Bulk Electron Flow in Graphene Using Micromagnets: Bulk Solution for Electron Hydrodynamics in a sinusoidal magnetic field

 \section{Bulk Solution for Electron Hydrodynamics in a sinusoidal magnetic field}

+We consider a channel that is sufficiently wide such that boundary layers are much thinner than the channel width, allowing for the bulk flow to be analysed indendently of boundary conditions.
+In this regime the fluid motion of the bulk may be analysed in the limit of an infinitely wide channel.

 Consider a two-dimensional channel where $x$ is the longitudinal direction, $y$ the transverse direction and $z$ is perpendicular to the plane.
-The electron fluid may be controlled through the Lorentz force and thus obeys the modified stationary Navier-Stokes equation at constant density~\cite{landau_fluid_2013},
+The electron fluid may be controlled through the Lorentz force and thus obeys the stationary Navier-Stokes equation at constant density~\cite{landau_fluid_2013},

-Here, $\mathbf{v}$ is the fluid velocity field, $\nu$ is the kinematic viscosity, $\tau$ is the relaxation time related to Ohmic processes (scattering from impurities and phonons), $\Phi$ is the electro-chemical potential, $q$ is the charge of the fluid particle ($q=-e<0$ for electrons), $m^*$ is the effective hydrodynamic mass and $\mathbf{B}$ is the magnetic field.
+Here, $\mathbf{v}$ is the fluid velocity field, $\tau$ is the relaxation time related to momentum non-conserving scattering from impurities and phonons, $\nu$ is the kinematic viscosity, $\Phi$ is the electro-chemical potential, $m^*$ is the effective hydrodynamic mass, $q$ is the fluid particle charge and $\mathbf{B}$ is the magnetic field.
 For a uniform field, it is known that this equation predicts the usual Hall effect, whereas recently it has been realized that non-uniform fields have remarkable consequences such as a local suppression of flow~\cite{keser_magnetic_2023} and vortex layers in the bulk~\cite{engdahl_micromagnets_2022}.
 The electron-electron scattering length, $l_{ee}$, and the momentum diffusive scattering length, $l_{\rm mfp}$, are defined by the following relations

 where $v_F$ is the Fermi velocity at zero temperature.